VasilGVasilev/softuni-React/softuniReact/08. React-Hooks/NB.md

     Passing Data Deeply with Context:

     Usually, you will pass information from a parent component to a child component via props.
 But passing props can become verbose and inconvenient if you have to pass them through many components in the middle, or if many components in your app need the same information.
 Context lets the parent component make some information available to any component in the tree below it—no matter how deep—without passing it explicitly through props.

+useEffect - usecases: data fetching, subscriptions(events) but also mounting:
+    useEffect bundles three lifecycle methods:
+                                                componentDidMount
+                                                componentDidUpdate
+                                                componentWillUnmount

+    needs a dependnecy array (empty or not), because otherwise it will make an infinite loop re-render <-> update of state:

+    useEffect(() => {
+        const subscription = props.source;
+        return () => {
+            subscription.unsubscribe();
+        }
+    })

+    //clean up function
+    () => {
+        subscription.unsubscribe();
+    }

+    how to unmount(clean up) -> make useEffect return a function

+    TaskItem.js

+        useEffect(() => {
+        // console.log('Mount');

+            return () => {
+                // console.log('Unmount');
+            };
+        }, []);

+        each time we initialise a (new task) component -> useEffect is mounted and logs 'Mount' if we remove a (task) component via deleting from state or stop rendering it as a component in UI -> useEffect knows/tracks that this component is no longer rendered and useEffect return is triggered which logs 'Unmount'

+    MIND that if you have a function in useEffect that has dependencies, they too have to be declared in useEffect's dependencies

+2:40:00

+Idea for articles -> show which methods return a new reference to an array/object to know what to use in setState()